Manage users

 This article explains how to add, update, and remove Databricks users.

-For an overview of the Databricks identity model, see Databricks identities and roles.
+For an overview of the Databricks identity model, see Databricks identities.

 Overview of user management